Skip to Content

 A Brigham Young University study revealed that boxing could burn between 500-700 calories per hour, dependent on individual factors.

-While both sports have undeniable benefits for weight loss, a key determinant in choosing between them relies on personal preference and diet adherance.
+While both sports have undeniable benefits for weight loss, a key determinant in choosing between them relies on personal preference and diet adherence.
 Engaging in an activity you genuinely enjoy and feel passionate about creates higher long-term commitment, leading to more sustainable weight loss results.

 For the Hobbyist